-Cargill offers a broad range of hydrocolloids including products such as biopolymers (xanthan gum and scleroglucan), carrageenans, galactomannans (locust bean gum and guar gum) and pectins.
-These gums are used as gelling and thickening agents in all areas of the food industry and in a growing number of cosmetic, pharmaceutical and technical applications.
+Cargill offers a broad range of hydrocolloids including products such as biopolymers (xanthan gum and scleroglucan), carrageenans, and pectins.
+These hydrocolloids are used as gelling and thickening agents in all areas of the food industry and in a growing number of cosmetic, pharmaceutical and technical applications.

 Hydrocolloids are polysaccharides of high molecular weight extracted from plants and seaweeds or produced by microbial synthesis.